-Photo credit: Ellie Jackson-Smith
+Photo credit: E. Jackson-Smith

 ABOUT ALEXANDRA

-She won Best Original Feature Film Score in the Music and Sound Awards for BAFTA Scotland-winning duo Melt The Fly celebrated by Mark Kermode as an “evocative score” in Empire Magazine, working with MRI machine sounds and Her Ensemble on strings.
-Her most recent feature score for BAFTA Breakthrough Paul Sng’s BIFA- Longlisted TISH, the opening gala film of Sheffield DocFest 23, was celebrated in Screen Daily as “particularly well used throughout, chiming with memories of experiences” and said to be “worth a second listen” by Mark Kermode.
+In a live setting Hamilton-Ayres improvises and performances change based on mood, venue and friends on stage, making each show and tour unique.
+Her artist recordings and film scores are no different, standing for a moment in time and autobiographical eras of her life.
+Her feature score for BAFTA Breakthrough Paul Sng’s BIFA- Longlisted TISH, the opening gala film of Sheffield DocFest 23, was celebrated in Screen Daily as “particularly well used throughout, chiming with memories of experiences” and said to be “worth a second listen” by Mark Kermode.
 Other film score credits include her score for The Oil Machine by BAFTA Scotland-winning director Emma Davie, using archive recordings of an oil rig being deconstructed.

 2024 © Alexandra Hamilton-Ayres